 “Equal parts guitar slinger and sweet songstress, with masterful lyrical introspection – sublime to raucous. ”

-— -GUITAR WORLD
+— GUITAR WORLD

 "Malone emerges, not as an ingenue, but as the definition of the Atlanta rock sound--Southern, blues-touched, guitar-driven, but still about the song."
-No Depression

 Compared to most musical artists in the Americana genre, Malone seems like a pair of distressed blue jeans amidst a sea of pantsuits.
-Unlike the surplus of self-professed rootsy rebels, one listen to this woman from Georgia and you know you’re hearing the real thing.
+Unlike the surplus of self-professed rootsy rebels, one listen to this woman from Dixie and you know you’re hearing the real thing.
 Credit Michelle Malone with doing things her own way for the better part of the past three decades, and defying expectations in the process.

 “The past year seemed to alternate between darkness and light,” Malone reflects.
 “It’s kind of been the arc of my life in general, but even more so over the past year.
-In a very real sense, this album is a microcosm of issues that I’ve encountered, and in writing this record, it became a kind of therapy.
+In a very real sense, this album is a microcosm of issues that I’ve re-encountered, and in writing this record, it became a kind of therapy.
 It helped change my perspective, and I suspect that there are messages here that can offer affirmation to others as well.”

 As the New York Times once pointed out, Malone is "The kind of singer and songwriter who can jolt things into overdrive."
 That’s best evidenced by the fact that the record was recorded live in the studio.
 It took all of five days to get the songs on tape.
 “I aim for authenticity,” Malone insists.
 “I don’t know how to do it any other way.
 I’m at my best when I’m just being me.”